As a youth choir director, you know what it’s like to balance the responsibilities of being a teacher and a friend, a spiritual leader and confidant.

 Give your choir members ownership and autonomy as much as you can.
 Ask for volunteers to form a planning committee for Youth Sunday or a devotional committee or a Choir Tour committee.
 Invite a few artistically-inclined members to help design choir T-shirts.
 Ask for their ideas about outreach and ways they'd like to be involved in and give back to the community.
 This will help them feel involved, connected, and valued.

-Develop the essential skills and teaching strategies you need to direct your youth choir with confidence.
+Develop the essential skills and teaching strategies you need to direct with confidence.

 Join me inside Music Education and Leadership Skills for the Youth Choir Director, an online mini course.